 Similarly, the conventional thinking is that if you are going to be on the road a lot, then your quote will be higher, as the more time that you are out driving, the more likely you are to be involved in an accident.

 However, this isn’t actually the case.

-A study from insurer By Miles earlier this year found that the average low mileage driver is being charged a whopping £233 more than higher mileage motorists (although, as our article explains, the reality is a little more complicated).
+A study from insurer By Miles last year found that the average low mileage driver is being charged a whopping £233 more than higher mileage motorists (although, as our article explains, the reality is a little more complicated).

 Take a look at: 23 ways to cut your car insurance premiums

 Many people presume that they don’t need to worry about saving in a personal pension.

 We are lucky in the UK as we have the State Pension to fall back on, but in truth, the State Pension alone will not ensure a comfortable retirement.